Group actions on relative cluster categories and Higgs categories: Introduction

 and

 In Section \ref{Section4:Equivariant categories}, we recall some facts on separable monads and the construction of the comparison functor associated to an adjoint pair.
-Then we show the following triangle equivalences where $A$ is a dg algebra over $k$ with a $G$-action, see Proposition \ref{Prop:equ of cats}.
-In Section \ref{Section5}, we present the main construction of the $G$-equivariant relative cluster category and the $G$-equivariant Higgs category.
+Let $A$ be a dg $k$-algebra and $G$ a finite group acting on $A$ by dg algebra automorphisms.
+Then $G$ naturally acts on $\per(A)$ and $\pvd(A)$.
+Let $\per(A)^G$ and $\pvd(A)^G$ be the corresponding categories of $G$-equivariant objects.
+Then we show the following triangle equivalences, see Proposition \ref{Prop:equ of cats} In Section \ref{Section5}, we present the main construction of the $G$-equivariant relative cluster category and the $G$-equivariant Higgs category.
 Let $(Q,F)$ be an ice quiver and $W$ a potential on $Q$ of degree 0.
 Denote by $ \bm{\Gamma} $ the corresponding relative Ginzburg algebra, i.e. the 3-dimensional relative Ginzburg dg algebra.
 Let $\overline{Q}$ be the quiver obtained from $Q$ by deleting all vertices in $F$ and all arrows incident with vertices in $F$.
 Let $\overline{W}$ be the potential on $Q$ obtaining by deleting all cycles passing through vertices of $F$ in $W$.